-Note: We no longer require a medical form.
+Also, we no longer require a medical form.
 If you have a medical condition you would like the track’s safety crew to know about, you can communicate with them directly.
 We’ll also have available paper wristbands on which you can write a medical condition you’d like the crew to know about.

 Here’s a link to the HPDE 1st-Timer’s Guide, co-written by Ryan Staub and Ross Bentley.
 Ryan is a long-time HPDE instructor and racer who created Lockton Motorsports, which provides HPDE and Track Day insurance.
 Ross is a coach, trainer, and author of the best-selling Speed Secrets books.

 Congratulations!
 You’ve made the decision to attend a high performance driving event (HPDE) hosted by the MotorCity Chapter BMW CCA.
 This may be your first driving school ever, or simply your first school with MotorCity BMW CCA.
 This article will help you get the most out of your experience at our school.